 We are now taking applications for a limited number of seats to the SCM program.
-Applications will be accepted between October 2, 2017 and October 15, 2017 at 11:59 p.m.
-Applications are to be submitted online at the above address.
+Applications will be accepted between February 26, 2018 and March 9, 2018 at 5 pm.
+Applications should be submitted on-line here.

 Why Supply Chain Management?

 Supply Chain management is one of the most important functions in all manufacturing enterprises.
 It spans processes such as procurement, purchasing, plant and transportation logistics, demand fulfillment, and promotion management.
 For most manufacturing, distribution and retail companies, supply chains constitute a significant amount of their annual spending – large corporations may have billions of dollars of annual supply chain related costs.
 Managing this supply chain effectively is vital to compete in a global and hyper-competitive environment.
 Accordingly, there is immense interest among corporations to hire well-trained and talented supply chain professionals.

 The SCM program in the College of Business has been very successful in training and placing our undergraduate students.
 The excellent curricular and practical training offered by the SCM program makes our graduates highly desirable to a variety of corporations, business consultancies and government.